Augsbury/North Country Scholarship

-October 1—December 1: Students submit their Common Application or St. Lawrence Application, along with their financial aid paperwork.
+October 1—December 1: Students submit their Common Application or St. Lawrence Application

-December 1: Deadline for nominations, completed applications, and financial aid paperwork
+December 1: Deadline for nominations and completed applications

-Mid-December: We typically mail our decision letters and financial aid awards on or around December 15.
+Mid-December: We typically mail our decision letters on or around December 15.

 Who can answer my questions about the ANCS program?